chrisammon3000/aws-permits-pipeline/README.md

 ### Deploy AWS Infrastructure
 These instructions will deploy a stack named `aws-permits-pipeline` or `aws-permits-pipeline-vpc` using AWS CloudFormation.
 Note that the `--stack-name` parameter must match the `service` variable in `serverless.yml` so that Serverless can import the CloudFormation output values:

-1. Deploy the RDS stack with or without VPC:
+1. Deploy the RDS stack with or without VPC & read replica:

    ```
-   # RDS only
+   # RDS only (deploys fastest)
    aws --region us-east-1 cloudformation deploy \
    --template-file cfn/rds.yml \
    --capabilities CAPABILITY_NAMED_IAM \
    --stack-name aws-permits-pipeline
    ```
    ```
-   # RDS with VPC
+   # RDS with VPC & read replica
    aws --region us-east-1 cloudformation deploy \
    --template-file cfn/rds-vpc.yml \
    --capabilities CAPABILITY_NAMED_IAM \
    --stack-name aws-permits-pipeline-vpc
    ```
    If deploying RDS only without the VPC you will need to update the default VPC's security group to allow connections on port 5432.
-This can be done through the AWS RDS console.
+This can be done through the AWS RDS and EC2 console.
 Deploying RDS with VPC can take a while since it provisions two instances instead of just one.

 2. Deploy Lambda functions with Serverless framework:
    ```